codenothing/Nlint/doc/Nodelint.md

-The callback gets pass two arguments to it.
+The callback gets passed two arguments to it.
 The first is any error that may bubble up during rendering process, and a results object.

 	{
-	  passes: Array of files that passes jslint
+	  passes: Array of file paths that passed jslint
-	  errors: Array of objects containing files taht didn't pass, and the errors found within
+	  errors: Array of objects containing files that didn't pass, and the errors found within
 	  missing: Files missing that couldn't be found
-	  count: Object containing a count on the number of file processed, and the number of errors found
+	  count: Object containing a count on the number of files processed, and the number of errors found
 	  output: Formatted output for the terminal
 	  logfile: Formatted output for a logfile
 	}